fjarri-eth/pons/docs/tutorial.rst

 A :py:class:`~pons.DeployedContract` object wraps all ABI method objects into "bound" state, similarly to how Python methods are bound to class instances.
 It means that all the method calls created from this object have the contract address inside them, so that it does not need to be provided every time.

-For example, to call a non-mutating contract method via :py:meth:`~pons._client.ClientSession.eth_call`:
+For example, to call a non-mutating contract method via :py:meth:`~pons.ClientSession.eth_call`:

 ::